oracle/rwloadsim/docs/RANPROC.md

 As the sum of the four values is 100, the values are effectively percentages.
-The net result is that whenever your rwloadsim program executes "doit(value)", the actual execution will with the specified probability be one of those four.
+The net result is that whenever your rwloadsim program executes "doit value;", the actual execution will with the specified probability be one of those four.
 As with random strings, rwloadsim will scale the weights to probabilities in the range [0;1].